nconantj/torque/README.md

 The interface allows the user to:

-  * View a Google Map showing your trips logged via Torque
+  * View an Open Street Map showing your trips logged via Torque
   * Create time series plots of OBD2 data
   * Easily export data to CSV or JSON